 Performances are presented in new and exciting ways to engage the audience and enrich their experience of classical music.
 All the ensemble’s musicians and collaborators actively work in music learning and education, and the group delights in bringing exciting musical opportunities to people of all ages, and especially children.

-Giddy Goat Paul Rix (words), Paul Rissmann (music)
+Giddy Goat Paul Rix (words), Lynne Chapman (illustrations).
+Paul Rissmann (music)

-Giraffes Can’t Dance based on the book by Giles Andreae and Guy Parker-Rees, Paul Rissmann (music)
+Giraffes Can’t Dance Giles Andreae (words), Guy Parker-Rees (illustrations), Paul Rissmann (music)

 Snap!
 Snap!
-Colin and Jacqui Hawkins (words), Richard Chew (music)
+Colin and Jacqui Hawkins (words and illustrations), Richard Chew (music)